AAE -- For Better For Worse

 "So you'll cut me some slack?"

 "I'd like to keep it our secret, so Sun-Mi isn't tainted," Hyung-Chul justifies his decision to grant amnesty.
 "Besides, I have just one lifetime drinking partner, and I'm not about to let you off the hook so easily.
-I need someone with your conniving skills to help keep Director Kim at bay."
+I need someone with your conniving skills to help keep GM Kim at bay."

 "Thanks.
 So do you have a plan for dealing with your situation regarding Joo-Hee?"